jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Added nos-evenements.html and nous-contacter.html to the project

 Added navbar and breadcrumb to new pages / removed search bar from all pages due to lack of PHP

+Modified visual ascept of navbar and breadcrumb and added style.css to the project